kasztelmacko/Association-Rules-project/README.md

 # Association-Rules-project
 It is a repository containing my project regarding Unsupervised Learning methods: Association rules.
-The project can be viewed with hashtags_association.pdf
+The project can be viewed with hashtags_association.pdf or by kniting the hahstags_association.Rmd